×

 Authority to which application is to be made: -

-Application for OCI Card is available online on the Ministry of Home Affairs website i.e. www.mha.nic.in which can be submitted to:
+Application for the OCI Card is available online on the Ministry of Home Affairs website i.e. www.mha.nic.in which can be submitted to:

 (A) Indian Mission in the country where the applicant is ordinarily resident, when such foreigner is resident outside India.